jamesptanner/notes/_notes/korfball/sessions/intro2.md

 again, make a couple passes around post, then we will have someone go into a collect, within 1-2 passes someone will go into the feed postition, infront of the post, two remaining players move to infront of the feed and take a shot, make a runner ect.

-5 shots and then rotate groups
+5 shots and then rotate group

-a
 #### games to end